Algerian militants behead kidnapped French tourist

 In that war, 200,000 were killed, as militants fought a bloody campaign - cutting throats, massacring villages and kidnapping civilians - to overthrow the government and install an Islamic state in Algeria.

-Algeria is a former French colony.
-Algerians fought through much of the 1950s to win independence in 1962.

-(Reporting by Patrick Markey; Additional reporting by John Irish in Paris, Lamine Chikhi in Algiers and Arshad Mohammed at the United Nations; Editing by Will Waterman)
+(Reporting by Patrick Markey; Additional reporting by John Irish in Paris, Lamine Chikhi in Algiers; Editing by Will Waterman)